csueastbay/art3870/cheatsheet-xy-grid.md

-- [ ]
+# xy-grid cheatsheet

-The Foundation XY Grid System is a 12 column grid system based on Flexbox.
+- The Foundation XY Grid System is a 12 column grid system based on Flexbox.

-The flex grid has 12 spaces/cells per row.
+- The flex grid has 12 spaces/cells per row.
 Going over 12 measures means that items will wrap underneath

-&lt;DIV&gt; are used for demonstration only - use semantic tags where appropriate.
+- &lt;DIV&gt; are used for demonstration only - use semantic tags where appropriate.

-SIZING COLUMNS/CELLS
+## SIZING COLUMNS/CELLS
 | CLASS NAME | WHAT IT DOES | EXAMPLE|
 |------------|--------------|--------|
 | cell | declares a cell, full width  by default | ```<div class="cell">...</div>```|